 Best DSLRs for landscape photography

-DSLRs have been used to shoot terrific landscape images for many years now, and they’ll continued to be used for plenty more.
-While mirrorless cameras are very much where the latest developments are happening, DSLRs continue to offer terrific value for money, and for some, an unbeatable handling experience.
+DSLRs have been used to shoot terrific landscape images for many years now, and they’ll continue to be used for plenty more.
+While mirrorless cameras are where the latest developments are happening, DSLRs continue to offer terrific value for money, and for some, an unbeatable handling experience.
 Many photographers simply prefer to compose with an optical viewfinder, while others appreciate the size and heft of top-end DSLRs.
 We’ve included options here from right the way across the price spectrum, including budget beginner DSLRs, enthusiast models and professional cameras.

 Best budget camera for landscapes: Nikon D3500